clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 After a peer has the updated files, they then send them to other peers using the same method as above.
 Eventually, all peers will have the updated files.

 Note that before a peer download's the changed files, they first verify that the `content.json` file was modified by the zite owner by comparing the file's hash to the decrypted hash from the Digital Signature.
+And after they have download the updated files, they also verify them with the hashes in the `content.json` file.

 [^1]: There is a page on the ZeroNet Read The Docs that gives a reference to the ZeroFrame API [here](/17Kom2G5qNDc6NaQwv445h1gFzxkY3ZtZe/site_development/zeroframe_api_reference/).
 [^2]: [Here](/blog.zeronetwork.bit/?Post:43:ZeroNet+site+development+tutorial+1) is a pretty good tutorial to follow until we get up a tutorial of our own on this zite.